 Improving your customer service quality, accessibility, and scalability in a consistent way in-house can be difficult and expensive.
 This is particularly true during peak seasons when customer service demands double or even triple.
 Bear in mind that busy seasons usually reveal weaknesses in your customer service systems.

 So, the ability to quickly deploy high-quality and experienced agents can make a huge difference in your customer experience.
-This is even possible when you use an onshore outsourced provider like Odondo who can do all of the above and ensure your costs can be kept low.
+This is even possible when you use an onshore eCommerce customer service outsourcing provider like Odondo who can do all of the above and ensure your costs can be kept low.
 Odondo gives you:

 - Flexibility and scalability – Our model allows you to deploy your desired number of agents during peak times.
 Then, you can easily dial down during off-peak seasons without the risk of maintaining resources that you’re not using.